felipedourado/ProjectTest-XUnit/README.md

 # ProjectTest-XUnit
 Project sample for test with xunit

-Contains
+Contains:
-X-Unit
+X-Unit,
-Stryker for coverage
+Stryker for coverage,
 Bogus for fake object

 Boas práticas